Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 Applicants and newly registered PGRs

 - The University encourages all applicants to disclose any disability and support needs they might have.
-Without this information we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DA), viva voce examination adjustments, 1:1 mentoring support, etc.
+Without this information we cannot offer you the appropriate information and support, eg about Disabled Students Allowance (DSA), viva voce examination adjustments, 1:1 mentoring support, etc.

 - Successful applicants for a postgraduate research degree award who disclose that they have a disability, ongoing health condition or specific learning difficulty will be sent a PGR disabilities questionnaire for completion and offered a meeting with a disability adviser and an officer from the Graduate School to determine what support they need during their doctoral programme.